leadthread/laravel-shortener/README.md

 $shortUrl = Shortener::shorten($url);
 ```

+Laravel Shortener also takes advantage or Laravel's caching features.
+Just simply edit your config file to change the caching variables.

 Dont forget to add this to the top of the file
 ```php
 //If you updated your aliases array in "config/app.php"